- Home

 Simon is a senior lecturer at the University of Winchester, specialising in Teacher Education and Education Leadership.
 Simon is a qualified teacher, having graduated from the University of Surrey in 2004.
 He has taught in junior and primary schools in Hampshire

 Mark moved to Fleet in 2019 and is Chief Executive of The Children’s Society, one of the UK’s largest children’s charities.
 He is deeply committed to helping children thrive, and moved to Fleet from Sheffield, where he was a Governor of a Special Needs School.
 Originally from Northern Ireland, Mark’s background is in front line youth work.
-He tweets @markrusselluk
+He was awarded an OBE for services to charity in 2025.

 Bev Wayman

-With over 10 years of teaching experience at Calthorpe Park School, I specialise in Religious Education, Philosophy, and Ethics, and serve as the Careers Leader.
-Before entering education 20 years ago, I had a successful career in sales at IBM and Yellow Pages.
-As the staff school governor, I recognise the importance of this role and am committed to improving outcomes for all young people.
-My absolute passion is to ensure every student has the opportunity to succeed and thrive.
+With over 10 years of teaching experience at Calthorpe Park School, Bev specialises in Religious Education, Philosophy, and Ethics, and serves as the Careers Leader.
+Before entering education 20 years ago, she had a successful career in sales at IBM and Yellow Pages.
+As the staff school governor, she recognises the importance of this role and is committed to improving outcomes for all young people.
+Bev's absolute passion is to ensure every student has the opportunity to succeed and thrive.

 Ruth Wilcox